Laure Murat: Research

 Murat's research focuses on three main areas.
 Her first area of research is the history of psychiatry in France in the 19th century.
-In 2001, she published La Maison du docteur Blanche, an investigation into private psychiatry before the invention of psychoanalysis, based on the unpublished records of an asylum that treated Nerval and Maupassant, among others.
-In 2011, she published L'homme qui se prenait pour Napoléon (translated in English in 2014 as The Man Who Thought He Was Napoleon), which examines the vast body of archives of the public asylums located in the former French administrative département de la Seine (including Bicêtre, la Salpêtrière, Charenton, and Sainte-Anne) for the years 1789–1871.
-Taking Esquirol's suggestion to make a history of France from the registers of asylums as a starting point, she questions the nature of delirium in the 19th century in order to understand the impact of political events (revolutions, regime changes, etc.) on madness.
+In 2001, she published La maison du docteur Blanche, an investigation into private psychiatry before the invention of psychoanalysis, based on the unpublished records of an asylum that treated Nerval and Maupassant, among others.
+In 2011, she published L'homme qui se prenait pour Napoléon (translated in English in 2014 as The Man Who Thought He Was Napoleon), which examines the vast body of archives of the public asylums located in the former French administrative département de la Seine for the years 1789–1871.
+She questions the nature of delirium in the 19th century in order to understand the impact of political events (revolutions, regime changes, etc.) on madness.
 This political history of madness attempts to show the extent to which psychiatry, a science still in its infancy that was at the whims of an often-changing government, interpreted mental illness and rendered it a social phenomenon.

 Her second field of research is cultural history, particularly of literature.
 In 2003, she published Passage de l'Odéon, devoted to Adrienne Monnier and Sylvia Beach, inventors of the modern bookstore in the interwar period and publishers of James Joyce's Ulysses.
-In 2015, she published Relire as an investigation of rereading, its reasons and its specificities, after conducting a series of interviews with writers in France (Annie Ernaux, Patrick Chamoiseau, Jean Echenoz, Christine Angot, etc.).
+In 2015, she published Relire as an investigation of rereading, after conducting a series of interviews with writers in France (Annie Ernaux, Patrick Chamoiseau, Jean Echenoz, Christine Angot, etc.).

 Her third area of research touches on questions of gender and sexuality.
-In 2006, she published La Loi du genre, a study based on her dissertation research that further explores the concept of the "third sex."
+In 2006, she published La loi du genre, a study based on her dissertation research that further explores the concept of the "third sex."
 In 2018, she published Une révolution sexuelle ?
-Réflexions sur l'après-Weinstein, which examined the #MeToo movement.
+Réflexions sur l'après-Weinstein, which examined the MeToo movement.

-In the course of her research, Murat has also written a great many articles on Marcel Proust.
-While in the police archives in 2005, she discovered a report from the vice squad attesting to the presence of Marcel Proust in a brothel for gay men that was run by Albert Le Cuziat, who served as the inspiration for Jupien in In Search of Lost Time.
+In the course of her research, Murat has also written many articles on Marcel Proust.
+While in the police archives in 2005, she discovered a report from the vice squad attesting to the presence of Proust in a gay brothel that was run by Albert Le Cuziat, who served as the inspiration for Jupien in In Search of Lost Time.
 This discovery was followed by several further studies, notably in Proust et ses amis, La Nouvelle Revue Française, and the Romanic Review.
-In the year of Proust's centenary (2021–2022), she contributed to the Cahiers de l'Herne, the exhibition catalog Marcel Proust, un roman parisien at the Carnavalet Museum, and to the exhibition catalog Marcel Proust, la fabrique de l'œuvre at the Bibliothèque nationale de France.
-On 15 November 2022, she participated in an episode of the "L'Heure bleue" podcast dedicated to Proust, which was presented by Laure Adler and titled "La Recherche est un livre de consolation."
+In the year of Proust's centenary (2021–2022), she contributed to the Cahiers de l'Herne, the exhibition catalog Marcel Proust, un roman parisien at the Carnavalet Museum, and the exhibition catalog Marcel Proust, la fabrique de l'œuvre at the Bibliothèque nationale de France.
+On 15 November 2022, she participated in an episode of the L'heure bleue podcast dedicated to Proust, which was presented by Laure Adler and titled "La Recherche est un livre de consolation".